-- Your winning bidder didn’t pay, and you already tried to resolve the issue with them.
+- Your winning bidder didn’t pay and you canceled the order

 In a few eBay Motors and Business & Industrial categories, you can specify the offer price as long as it’s less than or equal to the item’s reserve price.

 It’s easy to make a Second Chance Offer.
 Here’s how:

 - Find your listing in either My eBay Selling Activity - opens in new window or tab or Seller Hub - opens in new window or tab.

 - Select Second Chance Offer from More actions and then Continue.

 - Select the quantity of items you have to sell, the duration of the offer, and the bidders you want to send offers to.
 Then select Continue.